rmjiang7/ft-lab/README.md

 1. llm

-    The `llm` project has examples of finetuning LLMs with QLoRA and a few useful scripts for inference along with interactive jupyter notebooks.
+    The `llm` project has examples of working with Large Language Models, including RAG and Fine-tuning.

 2. image-generation

     The `image-generation` project has a very simple example of using a `stable-diffusion` model for generating images from text.

-To use these projects, make sure to run `pip install -r requirements.txt` on the respective requirements file to install all of the necessary dependencies.
+To use these projects, make sure to read the instructions.